-Wall: The Wall mount type applies to the monitoring of long, side-to-side surveillance areas, such as a corridor.
-Different Mount types have effects on the Display mode settings.
+Wall: The Wall mount type applies to the monitoring of long, side-to-side surveillance areas, such as when mounted on a wall facing a corridor.
+Different Mount types have different options with the Display mode settings.
 For example, the 1P2R (1 Panoramic & 2 Regional) and 1P3R (1 Panoramic & 3 Regional) Display modes are only available when the "Wall" Mount type is applied.